 Each year, dozens of international students attend Northwood University.
 Students from over 107 countries have come to the university.
 Official transcripts of all secondary level and postsecondary level work (when applicable) must be sent directly to Northwood University.
 All students who apply should be in good social and academic standing at the schools from which they are coming.
-A cumulative GPA of 2.5 (U.S. 4.0 scale) is required for regular admission, but applicants below a 2.5 GPA may still be considered for provisional admission.
+A cumulative GPA of 2.0 (U.S. 4.0 scale) is required for regular admission.